This article has been updated as of April 2021.

 “From there, you have to start really looking beyond what you see and taking the ‘soft data’ stuff,” says Sue.
 “What do you know about the child?
 Do you know if they have breakfast, for example?
 From there, you use it to look at your own practice, and find out ways you can improve.”

-Luckily, the Ferre Laevers-directed Research Centre for Experiential Education has produced a list of 10 action points to get you started.
+Luckily, the Ferre Laevers-directed Research Centre for Experiential Education has 10 action points to get you started:

 But, mostly importantly - you should have a deep understanding of your children and their challenges.